chhotii-alex/prospective-randomizer/README.md

 _TODO: what whacko group means when re-assigning s3 here?
 Why?_
 _TODO: Catch exception so that duplicate is recoverable in command-line mode_

+### Limitations and future work
+* As mentioned above, the "database" of subjects is not implemented as a real database; it's implementated as a simple text file, which is re-written after every transaction.
+This is okay for small local deployments&mdash;the number of subjects enrolled per unit time is not likely to be fast enough to run into the perfomance limitations of this approach.
+It does mean that care has to be taken to move the subject.txt file from machine to machine if the server is moved from one host to another.
+Generally this is not an issue with a small local study.
+However, this may make cloud deployment tricky.
+If the application is containerized, the local file system may not persist across re-starts, and re-starts can happen for various reasons (software crashes, load balancing, etc.) Ideally, SubjectDatabase would be implemented as a real database such as MySQL or Postgres.
+* Likewise, relevant configuration of the study protocol such as groups and variables (features) would benefit from being persisted to a real database.
+Currently they are configured via local text files (for the socket/command-line implementation) or submitted at start-up from a web client (for the SpingBoot/API implementation) and then just held in memory.
+This is fragile in the face of any reboots, thus too fragile for cloud deployment.

 ## Results